Extremal metrics for the Paneitz Operator on closed four-Manifolds: Conformally Extremal Metrics

-Then the set $F$ is residual, meaning that $F$ equals a countable intersection of open and dense subsets of $C^\infty(M^4,\mathbb{R})$ (see Theorem 2.1 in \cite{Canzani}).
-Therefore, as a consequence of Theorem \ref{Main1}, the set of smooth functions $w$ for which $\lambda_k(P_{e^{2w}g})$ is C-extremal for some $k$ is a subset of a meagre set.
+Since eigenvalues associated with conformally extremal metrics are degenerate, as a consequence of Theorem \ref{Main1}, the set of smooth functions $w$ for which $\lambda_k(P_{e^{2w}g})$ is conformally extremal for some $k$ is a subset of a meagre set.
+In fewer words, most Riemannian metrics $g_w\in [g]$ cannot be conformally extremal for any eigenvalue.